nruth/show_me_the_cookies/README.md

 You can get around this by changing your DNS server to [Google's public DNS service](https://developers.google.com/speed/public-dns/) 8.8.8.8 to run the tests.
 You can turn this off again afterwards.
 Alternatively you can add an /etc/hosts entry looping back lvh.me to 127.0.0.1.

+If you get firefox webdriver errors, try installing geckodriver with homebrew.
+Or play around with selenium-webdriver.

+If you get Chrome vs chromedriver incompatibilities, try downloading/installing "Google Chrome For Testing" and set SE_CHROME_PATH="/wherever/you/installed/it", e.g. on a Mac you might run `SE_CHROME_PATH="/Applications/Google Chrome for Testing.app/Contents/MacOS/Google Chrome for Testing" bundle exec rspec`

 ## History, Credits, and Acknowledgements

 [Contributors](https://github.com/nruth/show_me_the_cookies/contributors)